Person painting a wall with a roller in a bright room

 How long does it take to dry?

-Touch-dry in 1–2 hours; 4–6 hours between coats; full cure takes several days.
+Touch-dry in 1–2 hours; wait 4–6 hours between coats; the paint takes several days to fully cure.

 When do I remove the tape?

-Before the paint fully dries, pulling at a 45° angle for a crisp edge.
+Before the paint fully dries, pulling it back at a 45° angle for a crisp line.